NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Sarenrae - Moderate Boon.md

-**Moderate Boon** Your blade burns the irredeemable.
+Your blade burns the irredeemable.
 Your attacks deal an additional 1d6 fire damage that ignores fire resistance.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*